merenlab/merenlab.org/projects/anvio/issues/missing-binaries.md

 ## Testing if everything works

-Open a new terminal and type this to make sure the PATH you just added is somewhere in the output:
+Open a new terminal and type this to make sure the directory you just added is somewhere in the output:

 {% highlight bash %}
 $ echo $PATH